w00kie-n00kie/TheWinchester/README.md

 The next Bloodmoon day is shown on the compass next to the normal Day and Time (no more needing fingers and toes to work out when the next bloodmoon is!).

 # History
 A lot of the mods started life when i was working on the JaxTeller718 Ravenhearst mod.
 These have been converted and extended to work with A20.
-New modules have been added and i  add more as time goes on.
+New modules have been added and more will be added soon.

 # Credits
 Thanks to JaxTeller718 for the base template for the Action Skills.